Richarlison: Everton

-Due to the poor form of fellow Everton strikers, Richarlison was deployed in the centre-forward role for Everton's game against Leicester City on 6 October, scoring in the 7th minute in a 2–1 away win.
+Due to the poor form of fellow Everton strikers, Richarlison was deployed in the centre-forward role for Everton's game against Leicester City on 6 October, scoring in the seventh minute in a 2–1 away win.
 Four weeks later, he scored twice in a 3–1 victory over Brighton & Hove Albion.
 Richarlison finished the season as Everton's joint-highest goalscorer along with Gylfi Sigurðsson on 13 Premier League goals, while both had 14 goals in all competitions.
-Ahead of the 2019–20 Richarlison was handed the number 7 shirt.
+Ahead of the 2019–20 season, Richarlison was handed the number 7 shirt.
 He finished that season as the club's joint-highest goalscorer, this time sharing the honour with Dominic Calvert-Lewin on 13 Premier League goals, while both had 15 goals in all competitions.

 On 3 December 2019, Richarlison signed a new five-year contract with Everton.
 On 20 February 2021, he scored the first goal in a 2–0 win over Liverpool at Anfield, Everton's first away win over their rivals since September 1999.

+Towards the end of the 2021–2022 Premier League season, Richarlison cemented himself in Everton's history as a cult hero as he single-handedly saved them from relegation, providing six goals and two assists in his final ten league outings, including crucial goals against Chelsea and Crystal Palace.
+The striker later spoke on the physical turmoil he endured during that period, to The Players' Tribune, stating: "My body was asking me to stop...
+It was my last breath, my last game as an Evertonian.
+A moment I will carry with me for the rest of my life".

 Tottenham Hotspur

 2022–23: Debut season and adaptation

-On 1 July 2022, Tottenham Hotspur announced the signing of Richarlison on a contract until 2027, subject to a work permit for a fee of £50m plus £10m in potential add-ons.
+On 1 July 2022, Tottenham Hotspur announced the signing of Richarlison on a contract until 2027, subject to a work permit, for a fee of £50m plus £10m in potential add-ons.
 Richarlison gained his first assist for his new club in a 2–0 win against Nottingham Forest on 20 August.
 Richarlison's showboating during that match was widely discussed in the media, being criticised by the likes of Michail Antonio and Callum Wilson as "disrespectful", but praised by Neil Warnock, who encouraged Richarlison to continue entertaining fans.

 On 7 September, on Richarlison's Champions League debut, he scored both goals in a 2–0 win over Marseille at the Tottenham Hotspur Stadium, his first goals for the club.
 He suffered injuries during the season and then complained publicly about not getting back into the team, prompting manager Antonio Conte to criticise him for being selfish.
 He scored his first Premier League goal for Tottenham after 23 appearances on 30 April 2023, in a 4–3 loss to Liverpool.
 This was his only league goal of the 2022–23 Premier League season.